mvanveen/zeppelin/README.md

 ## Introduction

-From environment setup, to deployment and testing/debugging, `zeppelin` is a tool designed to make the whole lifecycle of App Engine development more friendly.
+From environment setup to deployment and all the way through to testing/debugging, `zeppelin` is a tool designed to make the whole lifecycle of App Engine development more friendly.

 We've packed `zeppelin` with hydrogen.
 This tool brings App Engine package management in-line with the rest of the Python community's best practices by providing compatibility with `pip`'s